opensearch-project/opensearch-protobufs/RELEASING.md

 **DO NOT cut a tag by going to release section of Github UI.
 It will mess up the Github Action.**

+Note: A maintainer must remember to perform steps 1, 2 and 4.
 1. Run these commands from the upstream opensearch-protobufs repository, not a forked one:
 ```
 git checkout main